Akshay1910/Aksha1910/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m a Data Analyst Intern at [Intern at Larsen & Toubro Infotech Ltd. ](https://www.lntinfotech.com/);
+- 👨🏽‍💻 I’m a Data Analyst Intern at [Larsen & Toubro Infotech Ltd. ](https://www.lntinfotech.com/);
-- 📊💻 I'm curently working at At [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/) as a Data Science & Business Analytics intern;
+- 📊💻 I'm curently working at [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/) as a Data Science & Business Analytics intern;
 - 👨🏽‍💻 Incoming full time employee at [Tredence Analytics](https://www.tredence.com/) as an Analyst;
 - 💼 I’m currently pursuing my final year of Bachelor's degree in Metallurgy And Materials Engineering at [NITK](https://www.nitk.ac.in/);
 - 🤔 My interests are with  Data Science 🖥️, Data Analytics 📊, Cricket 🏏 etc..;